 In 2003, the field of quantum computing was in disarray.
 Nobody had a working pair of solid-state qubits and a plan to scale.
 The team at D-Wave was successfully recruiting talent, but they lacked strong experimental results to show progress in gate model computing.
 Dr. Geordie Rose, founder and CEO, flipped the company over and pushed for adiabatic quantum computing.

-Miles Steininger, IP Officer, implemented the chain.
-Educating the team on the new computing model, requirements gathering, and recording the ideas proposed and decisions made.
-Plus he refined some of the ideas, expanded others, and filed patent applications in the adiabatic and annealing models.
-He wrote many patent applications for this pioneering company.
+Miles Steininger, IP Officer, implemented the change.
+Educating the team on the new computing model, gathering requirements, and recording the ideas proposed and decisions made.
+Plus he refined and expanded ideas, and filed patent applications for inventions in the adiabatic and annealing models.
+Indeed, he wrote many patent applications for this pioneering company.